Rational symbolic powers of ideals: Introduction

 \subsection{Outline of the paper}

 In Section~2, we introduce rational symbolic powers and develop their basic properties.
-In particular, we give the primary decomposition for rational symbolic powers (Theorem~\ref{primdecomp}), establish the membership criterion for radical ideals (Theorem~\ref{thm.equivDef}), extend the containment results of Ein--Lazarsfeld--Smith, Hochster--Huneke, and Ma--Schwede to the rational setting (\Cref{thm.Containment}), and prove the rational Zariski--Nagata theorem (\Cref{thm.RSvsDP}).
+In particular, establish the membership criterion (Theorem~\ref{thm.equivDef}), and discuss when rational symbolic powers agree with integer symbolic powers (Theorem~\ref{thm.RatSymPower=SymPower}).

 Section~3 explores the relationship between rational symbolic powers and saturated powers (Theorem \ref{lem.symbSat_ass}).
 Using this connection, we generalize the binomial expansion formula of H\`a--Jayanthan--Kumar--Nguyen to the rational setting (Theorem \ref{thm.binSat}).
 We also deduce that when the binomial expansion formula holds for rational powers, it also holds for rational symbolic powers (\Cref{thm.binRatSym}).